-- If a pupil demonstrates poor behaviour over the lunch period, they will be isolated at lunchtime for a period of up to 10 lunchtime sessions. - If the incident is serious, this may result in placement in a full placement in the BSR or potential suspension. - No pupils will be allowed to leave the school premises at lunchtime. - All year groups have been allocated separate entry points and yards at lunchtime and must stick to them. - Pupils should refrain from congregating in large groups in the main yard.
+- If a pupil demonstrates poor behaviour over the lunch period, they may be issued a c2 30 minute same detention. - If the incident is serious, this may result in placement in a full placement in the BSR or potential suspension. - No pupils will be allowed to leave the school premises at lunchtime. - All year groups have been allocated separate entry points and yards at lunchtime and must stick to them. - Pupils should refrain from congregating in large groups in the main yard.